lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Sep.
+2020\] One paper was conditionally accepted by ACM SenSys 2020, which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
+Congratulations!

 [//]: # (\[Jul.
 2020\] I will be joining Zhejiang University as a tenure-track Research Professor (特聘研究员).)

 [//]: # (\[May 2020\] I was invited to give the talk about ubiquitous sensing and computing on mobile and IoT security at Zhejiang University.)